 Discuss the various means of monitoring vessel level and the importance of knowing the level.

-Discuss the purpose of a PWR containment and BWR closeout walkdown.
+Discuss the purpose of a PWR containment and BWR drywell/torus closeout walkdown(s).

 Briefly discuss the purpose of IMC 0609, Appendix G, “Shutdown Operations Significance Determination Process,” and who primarily uses it.